 A simple compote is one of the best ways to capture the taste of seasonal fruit.
 I get so excited when I see local berries after the long grey winter that I want to buy them all.
-Making compote has become a great way to justify buying too many berries or fruit and also the best way to use up fruit that’s just past its prime.
+Making my fabulous fruit compote has become a great way to justify buying too many berries or fruit and also the best way to use up fruit that’s just past its prime.
 Here I have mixed some of my favourite summer flavours and combined them with a pure vanilla bean and warming spices to create a compote that can be served warm or cold, morning, noon and night.
 Serve for breakfast over pancakes, for an afternoon snack with seeds and yogurt or for dessert overtop a little cake or ice cream.

 Zero-Waste Tip: Vanilla beans aren’t exactly budget friendly but neither is pure vanilla extract.
 The pods holding the vanilla seeds/beans can be reused easily, making them worth it for me.
 Simply rinse the pod well with water and leave to dry on the counter and reuse.
 I like to add them to sugar or salt to make it vanilla flavored or even better, try making your own homemade vanilla extract, check out the recipe for my 100% Vanilla Extract.

 - Zest and juice of half a lemon

 - 1 star anise

 - 1/2 cinnamon stick